Mihara/lotw-trust/README.md

     go install github.com/mihara/lotw-trust

 Binaries are provided in the releases section.
 At the moment, it's very probable most of them don't actually run.

-There will be a version for Raspberry later on.
+## Plans for future development

+Since so far, every comment about this that I received has been positive, even if the number of comments have been small, here's what I'm going to do next:

+1. Clean the thing up and make error messages make sense where possible.
+2. Reading and writing standard input and standard output.
+3. An ASCII-armor style file format specifically designed for signing text messages, so that you could in theory stick the signer inside Winlink as a filter.
+4. Ability to save the signature block completely separately from the signed file and read such signatures.
+5. Ability to omit the public key from the message, which should reduce the file size increase introduced by signing from ~1500 bytes to ~180, as well as the ability to cache public keys when signatures are verified.
+This way, you would send your first message to someone with a full signature, and subsequent ones could be abbreviated.

 ## License

-This program is released under the term of MIT license.
+This program is released under the terms of MIT license.
 See the full text in [LICENSE](LICENSE)